Have-Samuel/challenges-spbd/README.md

 # max
 write a function max, which accepts an array and returns the highest value.
 Do not use the built-in Math() function!

+# removeNumbers
+In this problem, you'll be given a string that is a combination of letters and numbers.
+Return a new String that has all of the numbers removed, and only contains letters and spaces

+For instance, if you have the string; 'IW4nt 2 Br3ak Free' return the string 'Wnt Brak Fr'.